 Jeanne: Thanks, Brian.
 My undergraduate degree is in Accounting.

 Believe it or not, the accounting office where I started told me in my annual review that I probably didn’t have a future in accounting because I was too loud for the office.
-Yes, everything balanced, everything was good, but I was too noisy for a nice, cut and dry accounting office.
+Everything balanced, everything was good, but I was too noisy for a nice, cut-and-dry accounting office.

 So, that’s when I moved into toys, and I worked for Milton Bradley Company in their in-house advertising agency.
 Then I moved to LEGO and then moved into other consulting companies.

-From there, I got into software which was an internally funded company called Datum E-business Solutions which delivered a trusted time application.
+I got into the software, which was an internally funded company called Datum E-business Solutions, which delivered a trusted time application.

 So, the whole concept of having timing and having to be secure became something that became critically important to all networks.
 From there, selling into IT, B2B technology companies, that sort of thing.
 So that’s my gig.

 Jeanne: Lola.com is a corporate travel management solution that allows finance people, office managers, and business travelers themselves to be able to see their full travel details and integrate with an expense platform.
 I know, Brian, you’ve probably done some expenses before-

 Jeanne: You take a picture of the expense, you watch it go into the cloud, you fill out the form, and it takes half an hour or hour and, I bet you avoid it, right?
 It’s like one of those things-